Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Empirical Applications

 Can we make more (and more interpretable) discoveries with the framework proposed in this paper?
-To investigate, we implement a $\texttt{Dict}$ function based on the Gemma Scope autoencoders for Google's Gemma 2 2B LLM \citep{lieberum_gemma_2024}, and specifically the SAE trained on the residual stream of layer 12.\footnote{It is a well-documented observation that SAEs trained on the middle layer of a LLM seem to capture ``coarser'' concepts and features (see dicussion in, e.g., \cite{templeton2024scaling}), which is plausibly more suitable for analyzing broad themes in text.} We implement an autointerpretation pipeline as discussed in Section \ref{sec_auto} using as an explainer LLM the lightweight, open-source reasoning model GPT-OSS 20B \citep{openai2025gptoss120bgptoss20bmodel}.
-A held-out evaluation dataset is created by sample splitting, using 10\% of the original dataset in \cite{bursztyn_justifying_2023}.
+To investigate, we implement a concept embedding based on the Temporal Sparse Autoencoder (T-SAE) \citep{bhalla2026temporal}.
+We implement an autointerp pipeline detailed in Section \ref{app_autointerp} using as explainer LLMs Anthropic's Claude Sonnet (High) for generation and Google's lightweight Gemma 4 31B for evaluation.\footnote{Gemma 4 is open-source, and as such evaluations of generated descriptions remain readily reproducible, conditional on generated descriptions.} A small held-out evaluation dataset is created by sample splitting, using just 15\% of the original dataset in \cite{bursztyn_justifying_2023}.

 The hypotheses of interest are, for all $j \in [p]$,